-February 20th, 2018 • Contributor: Cricut Product Marketing Manager Cortney Haymond
+February 20th, 2018 | Contributor: Cortney, Cricut Product Team

-I am sure if you have ever made a project in Design Space you have seen these words.
+I am sure if you have ever made a project in Design Space®, you have seen these words.
 Maybe you knew what they meant and maybe you didn’t.
 It doesn’t matter because I am going quickly to tell you about them today.

 If you would like to watch the explanation rather than read it here is a fun video all about the differences.

 Weld is like glue.
-When you glue one item to another they fuse together to make one item.
-When you want to eliminate the cut lines between to images or letters you would use weld.
-Like Attach, weld keeps your project together on the canvas and when you send it to the mat to cut.
+When you glue one item to another, they fuse together to make one item.
+Use Weld when you want to eliminate the cut lines between images and/or text.
+Like Attach, Weld keeps your project together on the canvas and when you send it to the mat to cut.

 I love each and every one of these tools, especially now that I know when and where to use them.
 I hope you grow to love them too!
 Check out the video above for a visual explanation and then tell us in the comments which tool is your favorite!